 The principal financial statements of DLA GF include the Balance Sheets, Statements of Net Cost, Statements of Changes in Net Position, and the Combined Statements of Budgetary Resources.
-These principal statements and related notes are included in the Financial Section of this AFR.
+These principal financial statements and accompanying notes are included in the Financial Section of this AFR.